saurabhshcs/bootify-crud-aws-rds/README.md

 This project is just for an sample demonstration and to see how to connect with Amazon RDS Endpoint and intract while performing crid operations.

+It is containing the database CRUD operaiton with AWS RDS Mysql databse.